Rajesh-Smartino/Region-Based-Segmentation/README.md

 ### What's In?
 - region_growing.py: The code.
 - Report.pdf: Report containing theory and results.
-- Usermanual.pdf: A guided tour of the user interface and how to use code.
+- Usermanual.pdf: A guide to the user interface and how to use code.
 - input1.jpeg, input2.png: To test codes either for colour or grayscale
 - Input images folder: contains many test inputs
 - Output images folder: obtained results